botman/docs/testing.md

 }
 ```

+### assertTemplate
-`assertTemplate` asserts that bot does reply with given template class.
+The `assertTemplate` method asserts that the chatbot does reply with a given template class.
+This is especially useful when testing Facebook reply templates.

 ```php
 public function testBasicTest()